rajamuthiah/Titanic/README.md

 # Titanic
-Analysis of Titanic dataset using R
+Analysis of Titanic passenger survival using R.
+Datasets are available from Kaggle (https://www.kaggle.com/c/titanic/data)